-Our wrongful death attorneys at Breyer Law Offices, P.C. have the knowledge and experience to assess the full extent of your damages when the tragic death of a loved one is caused by negligence of another.
+Our wrongful death attorneys at The Husband & Wife Law Team have the knowledge and experience to assess the full extent of your damages when the tragic death of a loved one is caused by negligence of another.
 Attorney Mark Breyer is a certified specialist in injury and wrongful death law in Arizona.
 Compensatory damages (designed to compensate you for the losses you have suffered) fall into two separate categories:

 This includes any out-of-pocket expenses related to the wrongful death of a loved one and loss of future earnings denied the family of a deceased wage earner.
 Economic damages are the most easily calculated category in your claim.

 These are damages for which there is no set monetary value, including: